wombleton/gitlaw-nz/acts/S/Secret Commissions Act 1910.md

 ##### 1 Short Title and commencement

-*   This Act may be cited as the Secret Commissions Act 1910, and shall come into operation on the 1st day of January 1911\.
+*   This Act may be cited as the Secret Commissions Act 1910, and shall come into operation on 1 January 1911\.

 ##### 2 Interpretation

 *   In this Act, unless a contrary intention appears,---

-    _Agent_ includes any person who is or has been, or desires or intends to be, employed by or acting for any other person, whether as agent, servant, broker, auctioneer, architect, solicitor, director, or in any other capacity whatever, either alone or jointly with any other person
+    _agent_ includes any person who is or has been, or desires or intends to be, employed by or acting for any other person, whether as agent, servant, broker, auctioneer, architect, solicitor, director, or in any other capacity whatever, either alone or jointly with any other person

-    _Principal_ includes any person by whom an agent is or has been, or intends or desires to be, employed, or for whom an agent acts or has acted, or intends or desires to act
+    _principal_ includes any person by whom an agent is or has been, or intends or desires to be, employed, or for whom an agent acts or has acted, or intends or desires to act

-    _Consideration_ means valuable consideration of any kind; and particularly includes discounts, commissions, rebates, bonuses, deductions, percentages, employment, payment of money (whether by way of loan, gift, or otherwise howsoever), and forbearance to demand any money or valuable thing.
+    _consideration_ means valuable consideration of any kind; and particularly includes discounts, commissions, rebates, bonuses, deductions, percentages, employment, payment of money (whether by way of loan, gift, or otherwise howsoever), and forbearance to demand any money or valuable thing.

 ##### 3 Gifts to agent without consent of principal an offence